 Reducing finishes is a great way to bring down the budget but be aware that if the first two strategies are ignored then odds are the house will still be comparatively expensive regardless of selections.

 I would define “smart” finishes as products that are cheaper and are at least as functional as their more expensive alternatives.

 Reduce Flooring Costs.
 Hardwood floors add value and character to a home and in my opinion are good investments.
 If necessary, money can be saved by putting carpet in the bedrooms.
 Vinyl / linoleum is cheaper than tile and can be a good alternative for kitchens and bathroom floors.
 True hardwood floors and carpets are not a good choice in humid areas like in daylight basements—finished concrete or laminate flooring are cheaper and more appropriate options here.

 Reduce Brick, Stone, and Stucco.
 Brick and stone can be 4 times as expensive as other finishes.
 Be aware that cultured stone (synthetic) and real stone cost about the same.
 It is cheaper to apply stucco over block walls than it is wood frame walls.
 For this reason, I would recommend fiber-cement stucco panels over exterior walls if this look is desired- this will reduce construction and maintenance costs.

 Reduce Tile.
 Tile labor and materials costs quickly add up.
-Tile is typically usually used near water, like in kitchens and bathrooms, but ironically it's not the best material to repel water.
+Tile is typically used near plumbing appliances, like in kitchens and bathrooms, but ironically it's not the best material to repel water.
 Water can enter through weakened grout and damage subfloors, walls and framing without the owner even knowing it.
 Acrylic insert showers and tubs are superior when it comes to controlling water because they have fewer or no seams and they have the added benefit of being more affordable than custom tile work.